lfernandez55/flask_full_directory/README.md

   Change @app.route  to @main_blueprint.route (??still necessary??)
   Prepend "/books" to route url  (?? still necessary) Took context processor that allows isAdmin function to run in nav template and placed it in app/_init_.py/create_app function.
 (If you leave it in the blueprint it wont be available to the flask_user views)

+REMOVE main_views.py BLUEPRINT:
+Also need to remove reference to it in: views/_init__.py app/init__py